Running + sunglasses = cool

 SONY DSC

-Now that I wear them regularly, I’ve found that sunglasses and I have extremely short relationships.
-My longest one lasted almost two years, which is a record by far.
-Most of them last only a few weeks.
-My current relationship is the fourth I’ve had this year.
+It’s only in the past few years that I’ve regularly worn sunglasses; however, I’ve found that sunglasses and I have short relationships.
+My longest one lasted almost two years, but most last only a few weeks.
+I’m on my fourth pair this year.
 I’m not about to hook-up with an attractive, head-turning pair that’ll cost me lots of money.
-I’d likely walk out of a restaurant, leaving them on the table.
+I’d likely leave them on a table at a coffee shop.

 The only problem I have running in sunglasses is the eye pad, the part that rests on the bridge of your nose, sometimes gets slippery when I start perspiring, and they begin to bounce.
 I find myself adjusting them frequently to prevent it.